 How to Cheer on the Griz Like a Local

 On Saturdays in Missoula, Washington-Grizzly Stadium becomes the 6th largest town in Montana when approximately 26,000 loyal fans fill the stadium to cheer on the University of Montana Grizzlies.
 Football is a way of life here in Missoula.
 Maroon can be seen on every street corner as locals show off their Griz pride.
-This is probably why Washington-Grizzly Stadium has ranked on lists like NCAA's "The 10 best FCD stadiums to visit according to fans" and Stadium Journey's "Best Stadium Experiences by League" lists.
+This is probably why Washington-Grizzly Stadium has ranked on lists like NCAA's "The 10 best FCD stadiums to visit according to fans", NCAA’s “The 25 biggest FCS football stadiums in the country” and even coming in first place in Stadium Journey's "Ranking of the Top 25 FCS Stadiums 2025" list.
+This year’s game schedule is extra special with the Griz hosting eight regular-season home games— the first time any FCS team has done so.

 It can be hard to navigate the ins and outs of Griz games like a local, so we have put together our best tips and advice to help you enjoy game day without any worries.